-2. Check operation of the FSC Neutral Switch by placing the FSC lever in the full FORWARD position.
-While holding the ignition switch in the START position, slowly move the FSC lever back towards the NEUTRAL-PARK position until the starter motor engages.
-Stop moving the lever and note the position of the FSC lever where it passes through the slot in the body.
+Check operation of the FSC Neutral Switch by placing the FSC lever fully forward, then holding the ignition switch in the START position.
+Slowly move the FSC lever back towards the NEUTRAL-PARK position until the starter motor engages and note the position of the FSC lever.
 The FSC lever should be within 1/8 in.
 (3 mm) of the NEUTRAL-PARK position.
 If this distance is greater than 1/8 in.
 (3 mm) the FSC Neutral Switch needs to be adjusted downward for quicker activation.